 Supporting Leeds hasn’t exactly been full of glories over the past ten years.
 From Champions semi-finalists in 2001 to relegation to League One in 2007 to seventeenth in the Championship where we sit today it’s been a rollercoaster.
 But it isn’t the first time in our history we have been through years in the darkness.
+Visit Enhanced Bets for Premier League enhanced specials, the latest Betfred promo code and the top betting offers today.
 In 1975 Leeds were in the European Cup Final (Though that is another story), the last true outing of the great Revie team.
 The job of dismantling and rebuilding that team was down to Jimmy Armfield, not an unenviable task and one Revie himself had always maintained he would have found near impossible.

 It was a job Armfield wasn’t entirely successful at, his critics claimed he was too indecisive and was too nice an individual to be a success at top-level football management, and he paid the price with his job at the start of the 1978 season.
 He was replaced by Jock Stein who lasted a mere 44 days before taking the Scotland job.
 Then came a succession of managers; Jimmy Adamson, Dave Merrington and Allan Clarke and flirtations with relegation until Leeds were finally relegated to the second division in 1982.
 With victory over Brighton in the final home game at Elland Road the crowd celebrated a supposed safety.
 Unfortunately with only a point needed at West Bromwich Albion on the following Monday they lost 2-0 and finished in the drop zone.